younisfatma/major-project/Proposal.md

 - a better start screen, where you choose your sprite at the begining
 - player name above the player
 - ~~a restart button~~

 ## Nice To Have
 - a map
 - some sort of point system
 - other "players"
+- background music
+- sound when food is eaten